kcghost/busyrc/NixOS.md

 ```

 Or leave out the PATH adjustments to work with only busybox builtins.
 (Press TAB twice to see all builtins).
+This is useful since at least theorhetically it's faster and portable to use builtins since they don't fork, and busybox can build in practically all of it's capabilities.

 systemd units
 -------------